-Also in 2013, LAWA developed a robust training program to motivate employee preparedness and invited stakeholders to participate in training sessions.
-The sessions ranged from basic to complex preparedness, and were offered multiple times and at different locations throughout the year.
-Presenters from the American Red Cross led basic training sessions, and instructors from the Los Angeles Fire Department for the Community Emergency Response Team (CERT) program provided training on first aid and search and rescue techniques.
-Additionally, LAWA initiated programs to support mass care and comfort for the traveling public in case of an emergency event, starting with pre-positioned inventories of supplies that have been placed both on and off the airport.
+Additionally, presenters from the American Red Cross led basic training sessions, and instructors from the Los Angeles Fire Department for the Community Emergency

+Response Team (CERT) program provided training on first aid and search and rescue techniques.
+LAWA also initiated programs to support mass-care and comfort for the traveling public in case of an emergency event, starting with pre-positioned inventories of supplies that have been placed both on and off the airport.
 These supplies can be distributed by Airport personnel, including a newly developed Airport Response Team which focuses on passenger comfort, face to face communication, and support for the ADA population.
 In addition, significant improvements were made for communicating with the surrounding communities.
-The use of mass notification platforms (Alert LA for landlines and Wireless Emergency Alerts (WEA) for wireless phones were initiated and standard operating procedures were developed.
-These notifications aid in communicating to the surrounding communities in case of an emergency event and supplement LAWA's subscription-based mass notification system.
-A proposal to test the landline mass notification system early in 2015 with the surrounding communities was also introduced in 2013, with the first step being a poll to see which community partners would be interested in participating in such a test.
+The use of the mass notification platforms Nixle 360 for landlines and Wireless Emergency Alerts (WEA) for wireless phones were initiated, and standard operating procedures were developed.
+These notifications aid in communicating to the surrounding communities in case of an emergency event and supplement LAWA's subscription-based internal mass notification system.
+A proposal to test the landline mass notification system in 2015 with the surrounding communities was also introduced in 2013, with the first step being a poll to see which community partners would be interested in participating in such a test.